chetanmeh/meta64/readme.md

 ## Meta64: An Open-Source Portal and Content Repository
-An Open Source "Mobile First" Wiki-type content repository built on Apache Oak JCR and MongoDb.
-The **meta64.com** website is currently geared towards the web developer audience, but the technology itself is a platform for building portals around any kind of content.
-The technology is a "portal platform" that can host any type of group of users, and their content, and allow collaboration similar to Wikipedia, as well as a Social Media-type feature set similar to Facebook.
+Meta64 is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb.
+The **meta64.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
+This "Portal Platform" allows users to signup and create accounts where they can host content.
+The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
+The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing of markdown), but having many Social Media-types of capabilities.
+Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

 ## Technology Stack
-* Client: JavaScript, JQuery Mobile, HTML+CSS, RESTful JSON-based Ajax
+* Client: JavaScript, JQueryMobile, HTML+CSS, RESTful JSON-based Ajax
-* Server: Java, Spring Boot + Spring Framework, Thymeleaf, Apache Oak JCR, MongoDb and/or MySQL, Tomcat Embedded
+* Server: Java, SpringBoot + Spring Framework, Thymeleaf, Apache Oak JCR (Lucene embedded), MongoDb and/or MySQL, Tomcat Embedded

 ## Links
 * GitHub Main Page